webxos/macroslow/NVIDIA/CUDA/CUDA_MCP_Guide_Page3.markdown

 ## ⚛️ Configuring Qiskit for Quantum Parallel Processing with CUDA

-Welcome to **Page 3** of the **NVIDIA CUDA Hardware Integration Guide** for building high-performance Model Context Protocol (MCP) systems under the **PROJECT DUNES 2048-AES** framework by the **WebXOS Research Group**.
+Welcome to **Page 3** of the **NVIDIA CUDA Hardware Integration Guide** for building high-performance Model Context Protocol (MCP) systems under the **MACROSLOW** framework by the **WebXOS Research Group**.
 This page focuses on configuring **Qiskit**, an open-source quantum computing framework, to leverage NVIDIA CUDA for quantum parallel processing within MCP systems.
 We’ll use the **MAML (Markdown as Medium Language)** protocol to structure configurations and ensure quantum-resistant, executable documentation. ✨

 This page assumes you have installed the NVIDIA CUDA Toolkit (as covered in Page 2) and have a compatible NVIDIA GPU (e.g., RTX 3060 or higher).
 Let’s set up Qiskit to accelerate quantum simulations with CUDA!